Racer159/jackal/adr/0007-use-rust-binary-for-both-injection-stages.md

 ## Context

 In ADR 3, the decision was made to create a rust binary (`stage1`) that would re-assemble a `registry:2` image and a go registry binary (`stage2`) from a series of configmaps.
 While this solution works, it is overkill for the operations that `stage2` performs.
 The `stage2` binary is only responsible for 1. starting a docker registry in `rw` mode, 2. pushing the `registry:2` crane tarball into said registry, 3. starting the docker registry in `r` mode.
-This `registry:2` image is then immedietely consumed by the `zarf-registry` package, creating a true in-cluster docker registry.
+This `registry:2` image is then immedietely consumed by the `jackal-registry` package, creating a true in-cluster docker registry.
 The injector pod is then destroyed.
 The overhead this operation creates:

-- having to keep track of another binary (making the total number 3 for the zarf ecosystem)
+- having to keep track of another binary (making the total number 3 for the jackal ecosystem)
 - nearly doubling the amount of configmaps loaded into the cluster (makes init slower)
 - having to compile the binary for each platform (adds to the build time + ci)
 - using a full-featured docker registry to host a single image (wasteful)